 Yet buying out all the time can be expensive, and take-out and pre-made foods are often high in unhealthy types of fats, added salt, and added sugar.

-Collectively, and without realising, over a day added sugar intake can pile up.
+Without realising, added sugar intake can pile up over a day.
 You may recall Damon’s “Last Supper” toward the end of That Sugar Film.
 The lunch box was full of seemingly healthy foods, yet was overflowing with added and free sugars!
 (Think: juice, a jam sandwich, and sugar-coated ‘fruit salad bites’, to name a few.)

-For most people, occasionally having take-out or packaged, processed foods is fine.
+For most, occasionally having take-out or packaged, processed foods is fine.
 But when such foods are eaten every day, we aren’t leaving a lot of room for nutrient-dense whole foods that help us fight illness, boost energy, and feel good.

-With that in mind, here are we share how to make a lunch box that is low in added sugars and comprised of delicious, nutrient-dense real, whole foods, for the health (and enjoyment) of adults and kids alike!
+With that in mind, here we share how to make a lunch box that is low in added sugars and composed of delicious, nutrient-dense real, whole foods, for the health (and enjoyment) of adults and kids alike!